PointCloudLibrary/PointCloudLibrary.github.io/assets/gsoc-2020/gpu.md

 Related PRs: [[4146]](https://github.com/PointCloudLibrary/pcl/pull/4146) [[4306]](https://github.com/PointCloudLibrary/pcl/pull/4306) [[4313]](https://github.com/PointCloudLibrary/pcl/pull/4313)

 After comprehensively going through the GPU search methods to investigate their functionality and the causes of the above issues, we identified two separate bugs as the underlying cause:
   1. In approximate nearest search and K nearest search, an outdated method was being used to synchronize data between threads in order to sort distances across warp threads.
-This was fixed by replacing the functionality with warp level primitives introduced in CUDA 9.0 detailed in https://developer.nvidia.com/blog/using-cuda-warp-level-primitives/ .
+This was fixed by replacing the functionality with warp level primitives introduced in CUDA 9.0 detailed [here.](https://developer.nvidia.com/blog/using-cuda-warp-level-primitives/)
   2. In radius search, the correct radius was not shared between warp threads.
 Thus the search was being conducted for incorrect radius values.
 Synchronizing the radius values across the threads fixed this issue.

 Since much of the code inside the above functions utilized an outdated concept of using volatile memory for sharing data between threads, they were also replaced by utilizing warp primitives to synchronize thread data.